 The road is unsealed and suitable for two wheel drive cars.

-Vehicles towing trailers, caravans, buses or vehicles over 7 m long are not permitted.
+Caravans, buses or vehicles over 7 m long are not permitted.
+Vehicles towing trailers require an activity permit before journeying through.

 The Acheron Road is a challenging and unsealed high country route.
 Drivers intending to travel this route need to check this website for information.
 The road is not a short cut or easy drive, and you need to plan carefully if you use this route.